Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-\hyperref[x:figure:fig_density1000]{Figure~{\xreffont\ref{x:figure:fig_density1000}}} compares the density wave of zeros for the same degree 1000 polynomial used in the above examples, to the logarithm of the carrier wave from \hyperref[x:figure:fig_wave1000]{Figure~{\xreffont\ref{x:figure:fig_wave1000}}}.
-Here the density wave is measured by \hyperref[x:men:densityformula]{({\xreffont\ref{x:men:densityformula}})} with \(J=11\).
-Note that the thin blue graph was calculated using \(20\) zeros centered around a given point, while the thicker red graph was calculated using the complementary set of zeros. \begin{figureptx}{The thicker red graph is the local density of zeros (the density wave) measured by \hyperref[x:men:densityformula]{({\xreffont\ref{x:men:densityformula}})} with \(J=11\), for the degree 1000 polynomial \(\mathcal Z_B(\theta)\).
+\hyperref[fig_density1000]{Figure~{\xreffont\ref{fig_density1000}}} compares the density wave of zeros for the same degree 1000 polynomial used in the above examples, to the logarithm of the carrier wave from \hyperref[fig_wave1000]{Figure~{\xreffont\ref{fig_wave1000}}}.
+Here the density wave is measured by \hyperref[densityformula]{({\xreffont\ref{densityformula}})} with \(J=11\).
+Note that the thin blue graph was calculated using \(20\) zeros centered around a given point, while the thicker red graph was calculated using the complementary set of 980 zeros.
+The agreement between those two functions, calculated using different sets of zeros, is remarkable. \begin{figureptx}{Figure}{The thicker red graph is the local density of zeros (the density wave) measured by \hyperref[densityformula]{({\xreffont\ref{densityformula}})} with \(J=11\), for the degree 1000 polynomial \(\mathcal Z_B(\theta)\).
 The thinner blue graph is the (logarithm of the) carrier wave for the same polynomial, calculated with \(K=10\).
-The correlation of those functions illustrates \hyperref[x:principle:prin_density]{Principle~{\xreffont\ref{x:principle:prin_density}}} and \hyperref[x:principle:measuredensity]{Principle~{\xreffont\ref{x:principle:measuredensity}}}.}{x:figure:fig_density1000}{} \begin{image}{0}{1}{0} \end{image} \tcblower \end{figureptx} \begin{note}{}{x:note:densitynotunique} The formula in \hyperref[x:principle:measuredensity]{Principle~{\xreffont\ref{x:principle:measuredensity}}} depends on \(J\), so the density of the zeros at a point is not uniquely defined; the same shortcoming applies to the local scale factor (i.e., the carrier wave) which depends on the parameter \(K\), as observed in \hyperref[x:note:wavenotdefined]{Note~{\xreffont\ref{x:note:wavenotdefined}}}.
+The similarity of those functions illustrates \hyperref[prin_density]{Principle~{\xreffont\ref{prin_density}}} and \hyperref[measuredensity]{Principle~{\xreffont\ref{measuredensity}}}.}{fig_density1000}{} \begin{image}{0}{1}{0}{} \end{image} \tcblower \end{figureptx} \begin{note}{Note}{}{densitynotunique} The formula in \hyperref[measuredensity]{Principle~{\xreffont\ref{measuredensity}}} depends on \(J\), so the density of the zeros at a point is not uniquely defined; the same shortcoming applies to the local scale factor (i.e., the carrier wave) which depends on the parameter \(K\), as observed in \hyperref[wavenotdefined]{Note~{\xreffont\ref{wavenotdefined}}}.
 However, those are the same shortcomings: an interval of zeros is used to determine the value of the carrier wave.
-If the zeros used to calculate the pressure wave are the complement of the zeros chosen to calculate the carrier wave, as in \hyperref[x:figure:fig_density1000]{Figure~{\xreffont\ref{x:figure:fig_density1000}}}, then it is perhaps not surprising in retrospect that those neighbor gaps provide an accurate measure of the density of zeros they contain, and so are highly correlated with the carrier wave.
-An unresolved issue is how to identify the appropriate window.
-In \hyperref[x:principle:loglogwave]{Principle~{\xreffont\ref{x:principle:loglogwave}}} we suggest that the carrier wave for degree \(N\) polynomials covers around \(\log N\) zeros, which is around \(7\) for \(N=1000\), so the size window we are using in these examples is not unreasonable.
-Larger examples will require a wider window. \end{note} \begin{paragraphs}{Justification of Principle~{\xreffont\ref*{x:principle:measuredensity}}.}{g:paragraphs:idp6735248} We now justify \hyperref[x:men:densityformula]{({\xreffont\ref{x:men:densityformula}})}.
-Let \(\kappa\) be the expected density of zeros near \(t_0\).
-Near \(t_0\) we have
+If the zeros used to calculate the pressure wave are the complement of the zeros chosen to calculate the carrier wave, as in \hyperref[fig_density1000]{Figure~{\xreffont\ref{fig_density1000}}}, then it is perhaps not surprising in retrospect that those neighbor gaps provide an accurate measure of the density of zeros they contain, and so are highly correlated with the carrier wave.